Access Through JDBC¶

 You can get the Denodo JDBC driver from:

-Or from the installation (
+Or from your installation of the Denodo Platform (

 The JDBC driver is compatible with Java 8, 9, 10 and 11.

-The class that implements the driver is
+The class name of this driver is this:

-The syntax of the database URL is
+The syntax of the database URL is this:

 The name of the database is mandatory.